A possible new test of general relativity with Juno: Introduction

-The scope of this paper is to show that recent developments in space sciences may soon overturn such opinions.
+The scope of this paper is to show that recent developments in space sciences may soon overturn such opinions, at least as far as the $J_2 c^{-2}$ orbital effects are concerned.
 After reviewing the 1PN orbital effects due to the oblateness of the central body in Section \ref{prima}, the possibility of detecting them in some astronomical systems is considered in Section \ref{terz}.
 In Section \ref{juno} we will show that there are good perspective to accurately measure the $\J2 c^{-2}$ orbital effects in the gravitational field of Jupiter with the Juno spacecraft currently en route to it.
 Also the Earth scenario is examined in Section \ref{terra}.
 Section \ref{fine} summarizes our findings.